vectordotdev/vector/rfcs/2020-07-21-2744-remapping-syntax.md

 """
 ```

-> When executing a Vicscript mapping the source event is never mutated.

-The most common query type is a dot separated path, describing how to reach a target field within the input event:
+The most common mapping statement is an assignment of a query result to a dot separated path, and the most common query type is a dot separated path describing how to reach a target field within the input event:

 ```coffee
 .foo = .bar.baz.0.buz